“Embedding Innovation and Entrepreneurship in the University”

 Universities that excel at research have excellent staff who are well-funded to pursue their research interests.
-There will be a balance between Investigator-led research and strategic research in large research centres.
+There should be a balance between investigator-led research and strategic research in large research centres.

 The second condition is enabling Multi- and Interdisciplinarity research and education: Today, the most exciting research happens at the interface of disciplines.
 Bioengineering, which I’ve just mentioned, is a case in point.
 And innovation happens in all disciplines - it’s certainly not confined to science or health sciences.

 A university with a particular focus on just a few disciplines can do good innovation but the radicalism that happens when disciplines knock against each other is certainly conducive to fresh ways of thinking.

 The third condition is Global Relations – we are living in an ever more globalised world so that the term ‘global village’ isn’t just a soundbite.
 In this world, a university that is inward-looking and doesn’t take account of global developments or forge global collaborations, will not succeed at innovation.

 When I talk about a university developing Global relations I mean:

 - One, having a global staff and student body, who come from all countries in the world, bringing their diverse skills and mindsets to the campus;